dh-netsec-lab/dh-netsec-lab.github.io/README.md

 ---

-🧩 *The ECL is an ongoing enterprise simulation — every phase builds on the last, creating a living cybersecurity ecosystem that grows in complexity, integration, and visibility.*
+🧩 *The ECL is an evolving enterprise simulation — each phase adds new layers of visibility, integration, and governance, bridging technical engineering with cybersecurity resilience.*